The process of job search is thrilling but when it comes to writing a CV, most of the candidates face difficulties. The employees usually scan СV

 - Get Job Alert Emails

 Your CV should look very different post-university, to how it looked when you first started.
 You will have acquired many new skills on your journey through education that you will now need to get down onto paper in the most effective way possible.
-If you need help with CV writing, just ask our friends at Purple CV for their expert advice.
+Want more CV tips and advice?
+Download our free PDF - The Graduate's Guide to CV's and Interview's.

 If you hit it off with someone from a career fair, add them on LinkedIn or keep in touch with them over email.
 A good word from them could be what gets your foot in the door at your next job.

 Portfolios are a great way for you to show-off the work you have done both in and outside of education.
 It is also a great way for you to stand-out from the crowd, as it gives prospective employers solid evidence of your achievements.